Skip to content

 • Reader thread: vsock -> stdout (reads from host, writes back to AI agent)

-The MITM MCP endpoint receives framed JSON-RPC over vsock:5002, builds a typed MCP SecurityEvent, records mcp_calls, and routes allowed requests through the aggregator:
+The MITM MCP endpoint receives framed JSON-RPC over vsock:5002, normalizes the frame into the shared SecurityEvent rule rail, records protocol evidence, and routes allowed requests through the aggregator:

 graph TD